Let's make some MASH!

 Other items

-Coconut flakes or oil
+Coconut flakes oil

 Kelp powder